-Guidelines for Maine Marketplace Vendors Selling Items Made with Animal Fiber
+Guidelines for Fiber Marketplace Vendors Selling Items Made with Animal Fiber

-Statement of Purpose: The fiber at the Common Ground Country Fair emphasizes Maine-grown/raised fiber.
-Whenever possible, fiber is to be grown/raised and processed by the farmer.
-Unless otherwise noted in the specific area guidelines, all animal fiber must be from the state of Maine.
-Chemically treated fiber, such as Superwash, is not allowed.
-Incorporating synthetic glitz into fiber items is not allowed.
+Statement of Purpose: The animal fiber at the Common Ground Country Fair emphasizes Maine-grown/raised animal fiber.
+Whenever possible, animal fiber is to be grown/raised and processed by the vendor.

-Statement of Preference: The person who spins, and/or weaves or knits over the one who purchases yarn; the one who uses natural dyes from native & cultivated plants over synthetic; the one who uses unbleached fiber over the one who uses bleached fibers; the one who weaves or hand paints over the one who sews with purchased material; the one who prints on clothing they made over the one who prints on ready-made clothing; the one who uses natural fibers over the one who only uses synthetic fiber
+Statement of Preference: The person who spins, and/or weaves or knits over the one who purchases yarn; the one who uses natural dyes from native & cultivated plants over synthetic; the one who uses unbleached fiber over the one who uses bleached fibers; the one who weaves or hand paints over the one who sews with purchased material; the one who prints on clothing they made over the one who prints on ready-made clothing; the one who uses natural fibers over the one who only uses synthetic fiber.